gayashan4lk/truffle-petshop/README.md

-# React Truffle Box
+# React Truffle

-This box comes with everything you need to start using Truffle to write, compile, test, and deploy smart contracts, and interact with them from a React app.
+This repo comes with everything you need to start using Truffle to write, compile, test, and deploy smart contracts, and interact with them from a React app.

 ## Installation